 - It often works for kids and only rarely works for adults.
 Experts aren't sure why - it may have to do with the larger blood volume in adults.
 That said, if it works for a kid, it tends to keep working even after he becomes an adult - that's been the case for my son.
 So, if you are treating a kid, definitely give Florinef a try.
 It's what got my sons both back to school full-time.
 And, if you are an adult, it is still worth a try because it does work for some adults; just don't get discouraged if it doesn't work for you after increasing the dose - move onto the next thing.

-- Florinef Does Not Act As a Steroid.
+- Florinef Does Not Act As a Steroid and Does Not Suppress the Immune System.
 This is a very common misconception among doctors, and even the Physician's Desk Reference (PDR) is misleading on this topic.
 Here are the facts and an explanation, from the top pediatric expert in the world on ME/CFS and OI, Dr. Peter Rowe of Johns Hopkins:

 Armed with those facts, here are some tips for trying Florinef:"Some basic physiology might be helpful to people.
 Florinef (fludrocortisone) is a mineralocorticoid that helps primarily with salt re-absorption in the kidney, hence the mineralo-corticoid label.
 It has some gluco-corticoid properties, meaning that it helps in stress responses and glucose metabolism like cortisol does.